dhms013/dhmsDots/README.md

 This repo manages configs for:

+- background
-- bash (home directory)
+- bash
+- btop
+- environment.d
+- eza
+- fastfetch
+- ghostty
 - hypr
-- ghostty
+- hyprland-preview-share-picker
 - kitty
+- mako
 - nvim
+- scripts (used in hypr and waybar)
+- starship
+- themes (backup)
+- walker
+- waybar
+- waypaper
 - yazi
-- walker
-- fastfetch
-- eza
-- starship

 Existing configs are not deleted.
 They are renamed before stow runs.